Seryio/azure-demos/README.md

-# Sample demo ARM templates for different scenarios described in each folder
+# Sample ARM templates for scenarios described in each folder